 George Sauer Sr. and George Sauer Jr.

 George Sauer Sr. played from 1933 to 1935 for the Green Bay Packers; he is shown here on his 1955 Topps All-American card.
 George Jr. played from 1966 to 1970 for the New York Jets; he is shown on a 1969 Glendale stamp.

 Wilford White was a running back and kick returner for the Chicago Bears in 1951 and 1952, but he did not appear on a football card until his 1954 Bowman card was issued.
 His son, Danny, was a quarterback and punter for the Dallas Cowboys from 1976 to 1988.
 Danny White is shown here on his 1978 Topps card.
 Danny finished ninth in voting for the Heisman Trophy in 1973, so you can also see him on my page of football cards of Heisman candidates.

 George Wilson Sr. played for the Chicago Bears for ten seasons, and he was head coach of the Detroit Lions and Miami Dolphins for thirteen.
 He is shown here on his 1967 Royal Castle Dolphins card, one of the rare short prints in the set.
 Wilson's son, George Jr., played for his father for one season at Miami.
 His 1967 Topps card is shown here.

-Ed Bradley Jr. played for the Chicago Bears, Montreal Alouettes, and Toronto Argonauts.
+Ed Bradley Sr. played for the Chicago Bears, Montreal Alouettes, and Toronto Argonauts.
 As far as I know, he did not appear on a card with the Bears, but he did appear on a 1954 Blue Ribbon Chocolate card with Montreal.
-Bradley's son, Ed Bradley III, played for the Pittsburgh Steelers, Seattle Seahawks, and San Francisco 49ers.
-Ed III is shown here on his rookie card, a 1975 Topps.
+Bradley's son, Ed Bradley Jr., played for the Pittsburgh Steelers, Seattle Seahawks, and San Francisco 49ers.
+Ed Jr. is shown here on his rookie card, a 1975 Topps.